shoui520/shoui520.github.io/docs/new-guide-preview.md

 Many people have simple goals in mind when learning Japanese: to enjoy untranslated Japanese content and to speak Japanese fluently.
 You'll hear everyone say something along those lines when asked about their learning goals.
 However, many also fail to reach these goals even after years of study.
 Is the language just too hard?
 Are they just not studying hard enough?
 I believe it is actually not their fault, but rather the method's.
 In language learning, the method behind your learning makes a huge difference in the kind of progress you make.

 As it turns out, reaching such goals is not possible with "traditional" methods of Japanese learning.
-Many students are led to failure for not including a crucial ingredient to their study routines, and that would be what we call **immersion**—listening to or reading native content made for native speakers.
+Many students are led to failure for not including a crucial ingredient, **immersion**, into their study routines. **Immersion** refers to listening to or reading native content made for native speakers.
 For example, anime is originally in Japanese without subtitles, so when consumed in this form, we call it immersion.

 ## 1.2 Problems with traditional methods